Polynomial Regression

 Firstly we need to have some observations.
 We have 5 observations and we can fit a linear regression:

-So this suggests that the function would be a good linear regression for the data.
+So this suggests that the function $y = 25.41-22.33x$ would be a good linear regression for the data.
 We can obviously see if this worked by plotting our observations on a chart as blue dots and the function as a red line.
 This is what we see when we do this.

 We can clearly see that the fit looks quite good, However, if we repeat the analysis again but we try to fit a quadratic regression we get this.